 - Henrietta Moore, Director of the Institute for Global Prosperity at UCL, where she also holds the Chair in Culture, Philosophy and Design.

-The panel will be chaired by Helen Yanacopulos, Professor of International Politics and Development at the Open University.
+The panel was chaired by Helen Yanacopulos, Professor of International Politics and Development at the Open University.

 About Club de Madrid